-When you know that your child will be absent, please notify the school as soon as possible by calling the main number, 782-2141 ext.1, and leaving a message in the attendance mailbox.
+When you know that your child will be absent, please notify the school as soon as possible by calling the main number, 534-4411, and leaving a message in the attendance mailbox.
 Please include your child's name, the teacher's name, the reason for the absence and his or her estimated date of return to school.
 As an additional safeguard, we ask that you call the school each day that your child is absent.
-We retrieve our attendance messages after 8:45 a.m. each day.
+We retrieve our attendance messages after 9:00 a.m. each day.
 If a child is absent and no call is on record, a member of the school staff will contact you to ensure that your child is safe.